Motorcyclist seriously injured in crash blocking two Southern Motorway lanes

 Motorists heading away from Auckland city on the Southern Motorway should expect delays following a serious crash between a motorcycle and a truck after the Market Rd off-ramp.

-The motorcyclist has sustained serious injuries and is being transported to
+The motorcyclist has sustained serious injuries and is being taken to

 hospital.